L3MON4D3/LuaSnip/DOC.md

 without wrapping it in a table.

 The third argument is the condition-function.
-The snippet will be expanded only if it returns true (default is a function that just returns true).
+The snippet will be expanded only if it returns true (default is a function that just returns true) (the function is called before the text is modified in any way).

 The fourth and following args are passed to the condition-function(allows reusing condition-functions).